keyboardDrummer/keyboardDrummer.github.io/_posts/globalGovernance.md

-# Rethinking Global Power: A Tax-Based System for Sustainable World Governance
+# Designing a Viable Global Government

 ## The Global Governance Crisis